 - 50 blanched and roasted almonds

-- Put some quick lime (�asvesti�) � in a muslin cloth and place in the basin with the walnuts and let them soak for 5-6 hours.
-This is optional but it helps to keep the walnuts firm.
+- Put the walnuts in the lime water and let them soak for 3 - 4 hours.
+(This is optional but it helps to keep the walnuts firm).

-- Boil for 2 � 3 minutes and strain.
-Add cold water.
+- Boil for 3 minutes and discard the water.

 - Boil again for 2 -3 minutes, and again drain and put cold water.

-- Boil for a third time until soft.
-To know if the walnuts are ready, you should make the needle test.
-Take a skewer or a needle and prick the walnuts, if the needle passes through the walnut then the walnuts are ready for the final process and syrup.
+- (To know if the walnuts are ready, you should make the needle test.
+Take a skewer or a needle and prick the walnuts, if the needle passes through the walnut and come out easily, then the walnuts are ready for the final process and syrup).

-- Repeat this boiling procedure 8 times (twice a day) and by the end the syrup will thicken.
+Repeat this boiling procedure 6 - 8 times (twice a day).
+Check to see if the syrup has thickened.